 How can neurodivergent individuals achieve success?

-Taking from Adam Clarke’s experience in establishing Macropay in 2013, underlying mental health conditions can truly affect the entrepreneur’s mindset but not always for the worst.
-Oftentimes, it would call into question the possibility of success living with atypical conditions.
+From Adam Clarke’s experience in establishing Macropay in 2013, underlying mental health conditions can genuinely affect the entrepreneur’s mindset, but not always for the worst.
+Often, it would call into question the possibility of success living with atypical conditions.

-However, filtering out negative and often irrelevant external and internal opinions would help in focusing on the true goal — which is success.
+However, filtering out negative and often irrelevant external and internal opinions would help one focus on the true goal—which is success.
 In Adam’s case, he embraced his ADHD diagnosis and turned it around to quickly think of novel ideas and ingenious solutions.
-Utilising his symptoms like increased bursts of focus has helped his journey to becoming a successful entrepreneur.
+Utilising his symptoms, like increased bursts of focus, has helped him on his journey to becoming a successful entrepreneur.

 Adam believes that having a mental health concern may be out of our hands.
-However, the fact that we must live with it means that it is our responsibility to overcome it.
+However, we must live with it because it is our responsibility to overcome it.

 Neurodivergent Individuals in the Workplace